Wake Correctional inmate goes missing during work release

 GARNER, N.C.
 (WTVD) -- State correctional and local law enforcement are looking for Wake Correctional Center inmate Latroy Strickland who was reported missing in Garner while on work release.

-Strickland, 41, was last seen near his work site in Garner around 4 p.m.
+Strickland, 41, was last seen near his worksite near Highway 401 in west Garner around 4 p.m.
 Friday and failed to return as required by 8:30 p.m., officials said.

 Strickland is 5'11'' and 217 pounds.